foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 For each test that has cases containing fixtures, we need to generate a new test that has calls to these fixtures inline.
-Additionally, if we follow the alternative approach of handling [parametrized fixtures](#parametrized-fixtures), we will also need to generate the neccessary argument definitions.
+Additionally, if we follow the alternative approach of handling [parametrized fixtures](#parametrized-fixtures), we will also need to generate the necessary argument definitions.

 ### Argument Injection